shivangjhaa/Learning-Assessment-System/README.md

 - [ ] Dockerize the app for one-command local setup
 - [ ] Add pagination/filtering to document and audit log lists

-## License

-Add a license of your choice (e.g. MIT) here before making the repository public.

 ## Contributing